Chronic Backstabbing Disorder

 - Vissers 3 and 1 in Animorphs.
 Probably other officers of the Yeerk army as well, but these two are most prominent, constantly working to undermine each other's position, even if it harms the greater cause and helps the Animorphs.

 - The Stanleys in The Sunne in Splendour.
 They keep betraying people even when it doesn't actually improve their situation.
 Since this is an historical novel, that was Truth in Television.
 The Stanleys were known as being turncoats.

 - The Lealfast in Sara Douglass' The Dark Glass Mountain Trilogy have this as their racial hat.

 - Conan the Barbarian: How does Conan justifies himself in Robert E. Howard's "The Vale of Lost Women"?
 Everyone does it here:

 "Truces in this land are made to be broken," he answered grimly.
 "He would break his truce with Jihiji.
 And after we'd looted the town together, he'd wipe me out the first time he caught me off guard.
 What would be blackest treachery in another land, is wisdom here.

-The Eunuch Narses as depicted in the Belisarius Series has a genuinely pathological form of this.
-For his first (and by no means last) betrayal he, Grand Chamberlain of the Roman Empire and the only high official the Ruling Couple completely trusts, commits to a conspiracy that would cost the life of the closest thing he will ever have to a daughternote (to his credit, when the whole thing goes south he goes out of his way to save her before escaping) in the hopes of becoming the Man Behind the Man for Justinian's replacement.
+- The Eunuch Narses as depicted in the Belisarius Series has a genuinely pathological form of this.
+For his first (and by no means last) betrayal he, Grand Chamberlain of the Roman Empire and the only high official the Ruling Couple completely trusts, commits to a conspiracy that would cost the life of the closest thing he will ever have to a daughternote in the hopes of becoming the Man Behind the Man for Justinian's replacement.
 He hates himself for it, and is convinced he will be dead of old age (and damned to Hell) in a few years no matter what, but he just... can't... stop.